 5.3.
-Contract summary template
+Input to European Commission regarding contract summary template

 In 2018, BEREC produced a benchmarking report to provide relevant information, which NRAs could use or refer to for any initiatives they may undertake to simplify consumer contracts with providers of publicly available ECS.
-With the conclusion of the negotiations on the EECC the provisions of Article 102(3) task the Commission, after consulting with BEREC, to adopt an implementing act specifying a contract summary template to be used by the providers of publicly available ECS (other than transmission services used for the provision of M2M services) to fulfil their obligations to provide consumers with a concise and easily readable contract summary, which identifies the main elements of the information requirements.
+With the conclusion of the negotiations on the EECC, the provisions of Article 102(3) task the Commission, after consulting with BEREC, to adopt an implementing act specifying a contract summary template to be used by the providers of publicly available ECS (other than transmission services used for the provision of machine-to-machine (M2M) services) to fulfil their obligations to provide consumers with a concise and easily readable contract summary, which identifies the main elements of the information requirements.

 The scope of BEREC's work will largely depend on the nature and form of the request for input that it receives from the Commission.
-However, with the completion of its 2018 work, BEREC will be well prepared to provide an opinion to the Commission based on the material in the final report as to what are the basic minimum information elements the contract summary template should contain, having regard for the complexity of the contract with single or multiple product types.
+However, with the completion of its 2018 work, BEREC will be well prepared to provide its Opinion to the Commission, based on the material in the final report, about what basic minimum information elements the contract summary template should contain, having regard for the complexity of the contract with single or multiple product types.